Kamkmgamer/global-classifieds-marketplace/README.md

 This project has been elevated to an enterprise-grade standard with the following key features:

-### Backend (NestJS, TypeScript, TypeORM, PostgreSQL, Redis)
+### Backend (NestJS, TypeScript, Drizzle ORM, PostgreSQL, Redis)
 - **Robust API:** Built with NestJS, providing a modular, scalable, and maintainable backend.
-- **Database Integration:** Persistent data storage using PostgreSQL with TypeORM for efficient and type-safe database interactions.
+- **Database Integration:** Persistent data storage using PostgreSQL with Drizzle ORM for efficient and type-safe database interactions.
 - **Authentication & Authorization:** Secure JWT-based authentication system with user registration, login, and role-based access control (RBAC) for protected endpoints.
 - **Centralized Error Handling:** Global exception filters for consistent and informative error responses.
 - **Security Headers:** Helmet middleware enables COOP/CORP, Referrer Policy and other best-practice headers by default (frontend enforces CSP).